vpn vs tor

 sam chapman headshot

 Proxy servers lack encryption and can’t be trusted for individuals.
 Tor is an important service, but for maximum safety, you should combine it with a VPN.
-I recommend ExpressVPN, which you can try for free a 30-day money-back guarantee.
+I recommend NordVPN, which you can try for free a 30-day money-back guarantee.

 VPN vs Tor vs proxy servers: If you know anything about online security, you’ve probably wondered about the difference at least once.
 They’re both tools you can use to keep unwanted attention away while you browse the internet.
 So what sets them apart?
 Is there even a difference?
 Is it OK to use just one?
 And how do proxy servers figure in?